 Spend a fun day exploring Litchfield National Park.
 You will see a landscape that has been formed by water and time with abundant waterfalls, monsoon rainforest, bush walking tracks, swimming holes and amazing magnetic and cathedral termite mounds.

-All about the 30 Day Outback & East Coast Package (Darwin to Alice Springs / Sydney to Cairns)
+All about the 30 Day Outback and East Coast Package (Darwin to Alice Springs / Sydney to Cairns)

 Our tours are all about adventure and getting involved.
 We don’t define by age but our trips are quite active.
-We get travellers from all over the world, people travelling by themselves, couples and groups.
+We get travelers from all over the world, people traveling by themselves, couples and groups.

 On our tour walking and hiking in Kakadu National Park, Uluru, Kata Tjuta and Kings Canyon needs a good level of fitness.